firmart/fortune-maths/README.md

 ## TODO

-1. Add a `fortune` wrapper `fortune-maths`
-   - supporting option `-L <theoreme-code>` : generate latex/pdf file
-   - supporting option `-P <theoreme-code>` : generate proofs latex/pdf file
-2. Add fortunes' version with hyperlink on maths wikipage.
-These fortunes will be put in `/usr/share/games/fortunes/off`
-3. Add more ansi markup
+1. Add more ansi markup
-4. Consider `TERM=dumb` and avoid any ansi markup
+2. Describe formats used
+    - use inline bibtex for proofs.
+3. Explain options
+4. Release it as an ubuntu package